Byline: Roberto

 5. Multi-Use Picnic Blanket

-A sandproof picnic blanket doubles as a drying mat, sleeping layer, or emergency cover when temperatures drop.
+A sandproof picnic blanket doubles as a drying mat, sleeping layer, or backup cover when temps drop.
 It’s one of those “why didn’t I buy this sooner” upgrades.
-Lightweight, easy to store, and endlessly useful when nature calls for flexibility.
+Lightweight, easy to store, and always useful when nature calls for change.

 6. Anti-Bacterial Quick Dry Towel